Skip to content

 raise CustomRuntimeError(

-'You can\'t get .out while still inside of the context manager!', func=self.__class__
+"You can't get .out while still inside of the context manager!", func=self.__class__

 )

-if not hasattr(self, '_linear'):
+if not hasattr(self, "_linear"):

-raise CustomValueError('You need to set .linear before getting .out!', self.__class__)
+raise CustomValueError("You need to set .linear before getting .out!", self.__class__)

 if self.ll.sigmoid: